LaunchCode-Education-Archived/launchcode131/webpage/_assignments/01-intro_and_types_and_names.md

   >
   > statedCals
   > * The number of calories stated on this food's label.

-\s\s
-  > For example, the values for a Snicker bar are:
+  For example, the values for a Snicker bar are:

   > | Name          | Snickers      |
   > | ------------- |-------------  |